-Hello, I'm
+Hi, I'm

 Get To Know More

+I am currently a fifth-year PhD student, advised by David Touretzky and John Quarles, focusing on developing software to introduce children to AI.
 My PhD journey began with studying multi-armed bandits at the PeARL Lab, before I transitioned to pursuing my passion for educational technology in AI.

-Prior to my PhD, I gained valuable experience at the ANM, the Broad Institute, and the Harvard Privacy Tools Project.
+Prior to my PhD, I gained valuable experience at the anm, the Broad Institute, and the Harvard Privacy Tools Project.

-Ph.D. in Computer Science, University of Texas at San Antonio (in progress)
+Ph.D. in Computer Science, University of Texas at San Antonio

 M.Sc. in Computer Science, Western Michigan University